-From about 13th century the samurai began to follow the teachings of Zen Buddhism, Shintoism, and Confucianism and seven most important principles of the Bushido Code became principal guidance in the warrior’s life.
+From about 13th century the samurai began to follow the teachings of Zen Buddhism, Shintoism, and Confucianism and the seven most important principles of the Bushido Code became principal guidance in the warrior’s life.

-Much more standardized form of the code appeared during the Tokugawa Shogunate, the last feudal Japanese military government, which existed between 1603 and 1867.
+A much more standardized form of the code appeared during the Tokugawa Shogunate, the last feudal Japanese military government, which existed between 1603 and 1867.

-The code stressed unquestioning loyalty and obedience, valuing honor above life and helping to be ideal warriors.
+The code stressed unquestioning loyalty and obedience, valuing honor above life, and helping to be ideal warriors.
 The Bushido Code includes the most important principles such as courage, integrity, benevolence, respect, honesty, honor, and loyalty.

 Over many centuries, it has influenced the whole of Japanese society.